TuckerRasbury/Kickstarter-Analysis/Kickstarter_Challenge.md

 She recently conducted her on fundraising campaign and now has questions about how some factors contribute to the outcome of a campaign.
-The project goal here is to analyze and visualize the relationships between the outcomes of different campaigns and the explanatory variables Louise is interested in: a) launch dates, and b) [fundraising] goals.
+The project goal here is to analyze and visualize the relationships between the outcomes of different campaigns and the explanatory variables Louise is interested ie: a) launch dates, and b) [fundraising] goals.
 We are using the kickstarter dataset already provided to us so we are skipping over the stage of the project where we need to locate or clean data; and, we are focusing on analysis and creating informative charts.

 ### Purpose
 First, analyze the dataset to search for the relationships between the following three
 variables: "outcome", "goal", and/or "launched date" with particular attention to the subcategory plays.
 Second, visualize the meaningful relationships in the data for quick consumption by the client.

 ## Analysis and Challenges
 The analysis conducted herein consists of two parts.
-The first looking at outcomes based on launched date aggregates outcomes at month intervals and charts those figures over time to show how the launch date of a project contributes to outcomes.
+The first looking at outcomes based on launched date aggregates outcomes at month intervals and charting those figures over time to show how the launch date of a project contributes to outcomes.
 The findings were significant and I will get into exactly how below.
 The second part of the analysis looked at outcomes based on fundraising goals.
-The data for this analysis consisted of a handmade table that used =countifs() statements to locate and sum observations that fit multiple criteria.
-From there the findings were turned into percentages and charted to show how "successful", "failed", and "canceled" campaigns faired as they shifted from one bracket of fundraising goal amounts to another.

 ### Analysis of Outcomes Based on Launch Date
 The first relationship I analyzed was outcomes as a function of launch date.
 I converted the